GansukhB/philosophy/README.md

 ## Requirements

-nodejs v14.x #you may need use NVM serverless
+nodejs v14.x #you may need to use NVM serverless

 ## Developmenet commands